Smartphones are now the key point for contactless shopping. And Self-Scanning is one of the most common use cases.

 So Metro utilized Scandit’s Augmented Reality and MatrixScan technology to display customer-specific prices when they scan barcodes on a shelf.
 From there the customer’s individual product prices are overlaid on the image.

 Customers love offers, coupons, and loyalty points.
 By adding Scandit’s MatrixScan and Augmented Reality (AR) brands can bring them to life on the consumer’s own device.

 With MatrixScan and AR, bargain hunters don’t need to fill their pockets with paper coupons.
-Instead, the store can give them personalized offers via their Scan and Go app.
+Instead, the store can give them personalized offers via their self-scanning app.

 With a Scandit-powered app, customers just point their phone at the product shelf and scan the barcode.
 The relevant product offer is then overlaid on the screen image.